manikcloud/k8s/README.md

-# k8s
+# k8s Kubernetes Installation and Cluster Setup

-Kubernetes installation and basic setup
+- Kubernetes installation and basic setup

-# Kubernetes Installation and Cluster Setup

 ## Steps to be followed:
 1. Installing Kubernetes
-- 2. Setting up a Kubernetes cluster
+2. Setting up a Kubernetes cluster

 ### Step 1: Installing Kubernetes
 - 1.1	To download and add the key to allow kubernetes installation, execute the commands mentioned below: